jmettraux/rufus-scheduler/README.md

 ```

 The call method must accept 2 (job, time), 1 (job) or 0 arguments.

+Note that time is the time when the job got cleared for triggering.
+If there are mutexes involved, now = mutex_wait_time + time...

 ## pause and resume the scheduler